48at9vev-code/Spotify-Tracks-Dataset-CI_Team-2/README.md

 ## **8\.
 Ethical considerations concerning privacy**

+Spotify is obligated to communicate with users exactly what data is collected and why, particularly concerning device sensor data, microphone usage and browsing history.
+It is expected to comply with GDPR.

+Ethical usage requires avoiding excessive tracking, .i.e. analysing how users make specific volume adjustments and should adhere to the principle of collecting only minimum amount of data.

+As AI becomes more integral, it must ensure the algorithim does not perpetuate biases and users are aware of how the models use data.

 ## **9\.
 Social and legal Implications of the data handling and findings**

+Spotify's data handling raises significant social concerns around privacy, cultural influence, algorithmic bias and artost fairness, wwhile legally complying with GDPR, data security, profiling transparency and cross-border data regulations that have severe penalties for misuse or non-compliance.

 ## **10\.
 User stories**